simonsobs/PSpipe/project/data_analysis/dr6xplanck.rst

     # real 18m12.066s

-the planck spectra can have leftover systematic in them, we have estimated this using planck end-to-end simuation (see bottom of this page), grab the code in the planck folder
+the planck spectra can have leftover systematic in them, we have estimated this using planck end-to-end simulations (see bottom of this page), grab the code in the planck folder

 .. code:: shell